Texas Senate, District 13

 District 13 of the Texas Senate is a senatorial district that currently serves portions of Fort Bend and Harris counties in the U.S. state of Texas.

-The current Senator from District 13 is Borris Miles.
+The current senator from District 13 is Borris Miles.

-Top 5 biggest cities in district
+Biggest cities in the district

-District 13 has a population of 808,680 with 590,736 that is at voting age from the 2010 census.
+District 13 has a population of 946,273 with 713,052 that is at voting age from the 2020 census.

 District officeholders

 Election history

 Election history of District 21 from 1992.